 The farmers roared agreement and one jumped to his feet, demanding, "Have him do it right now!"
-Rep. Thomas S. Foley, Dchairman of the panel, threatened to have the man Bergland did not apologize at the time, but noted he had not ascribed selfish motives to all farmers.
-"Of course," he said. "there's a little greed in all of Half an hour later, however, when a member of the committee apologized to chief Agriculture Department economist Howard Hiort for remarks to him at a hearing last year, Bergland offered his apology for ill feelings generated by his words.
-"I want to take this opportunity to apologize to anyone who has felt insulted by anything I've said.
-It was not intended," he The protesters did not seem to The fuss concerned a remark Bergland made in a television interview Tuesday.
-He said some farmers from west Texas to Nebraska were in "real trouble," then added: "There are others who have made bad business judgments, paid too much money for land.
-I know some people in that category.
-Others are seeking publicity and others are driven by just old-fashioned greed.'
-HPC to administer 'parietal' survey by Tim Sullivan Staff Reporter Carroll Hall representatives are devising a survey to determine precisely students' sentiments on the parietals issue.
+Rep. Thomas S. Foley, D-VA, chairman of the panel, WA, threatened to have the man ejected.

+Bergland did not apologize at the time, but noted he had not ascribed selfish motives to all farmers.
+"Of course," he said, "there's a little greed in all of us.'' by Tim Sullivan Staff Reporter Carroll Hall representatives are devising a survey to determine precisely students' sentiments on the parietals issue.
 The Hall Presidents Council (HPC) plans to administer the survey in the residence halls by Friday.
 Dr. Pat McCabe, Counseling Center director, and Chuck DelGrande, HPC chairman, are assisting with the formulation of the survey questions.
-Student campus-wide sentiment was Government is financing the "The main purpose of the survey," according to Tim Coonan, Carroll Hall resident, "is to gather the most accurate indication of student feeling possible."
+Student Government is financing the survey "The main purpose of the survey," according to Tim Coonan, Carroll Hall resident, "is to gather the most accurate indication of student feeling pos-sible."
 Coonan indicated that the survey would more effectively indicate student support for an anti-parietals movement than an original plan to schedule an open meeting in LaFortune. administration cannot ignore the bare statistics,' Coonan explained.